Vek17/TabletopTweaks-Base/README.md

         * Select a school of magic in which you have Spell Focus.
 Spells from this school are cast at +1 caster level.

 * Mythic Feats
+    * Combat Expertise (Mythic)
+        * Whenever you use Combat Expertise, you gain an additional +2 dodge bonus to your Armor Class.
     * Combat Reflexes (Mythic)
         * You can make any number of additional attacks of opportunity per round.
     * Intimidating Prowess (Mythic)